-After this incident happened, the supervisor talked to Patty's co-workers.
-Her co-workers begin to relate that there has been a number of changes in Patty's behavior over the last several weeks.
+After this incident happened, the supervisor talked to Patty's coworkers.
+Her co-workers begin to relate that there have been a number of changes in Patty's behavior over the last several weeks.
 Her co-workers express concerns that she is "not right," "acting strange," and "heading for a meltdown."

-What should co-workers do?
-Is there anything that co-workers could have done sooner?
+What should the co-workers do?
+Is there anything that the coworkers could have done sooner?

-What should supervisor do?
-What role does supervisor have in keeping "in touch" with what is going on with employees?
+What should the supervisor do?
+What role does the supervisor have in keeping "in touch" with what is going on with employees?